 [Lesson 8] << [Contents] >> [Lesson 10]

-In Visual Basic 2013, data are stored either as variable or as constant.
-Variables are similar to mailboxes in a post office.
-The contents of the variables change from time to time, just like the mailboxes.
+In Visual Basic 2013, data are stored either as a variable or as a constant.
+A variable is similar to a mailbox in the post office because of its contents changes from time to time, just like the mailbox.
 In VB2013, variables are areas allocated by the computer memory to store data.

 |Valid Names||Invalid Name|